Let’s start off with a hypothetical scenario:

 He’s here to make sure that things are all running up to code and that your operations are safe.
 So how does he make you feel?

-When it comes to these inspections, there are two types of outside inspections that you will likely encounter.
+When it comes to these maintenance inspections, there are two types of outside inspections that you will likely encounter.
 The first is from your own organizational leaders.
-These are inspections from someone higher up in your organization who is making sure that everything is running smoothly.
-Inspections of this type likely won’t carry business-wide consequences for failures.
+These are maintenance inspection from someone higher up in your organization who is making sure that everything is running smoothly. maintenance inspection of this type likely won’t carry business-wide consequences for failures.
 However, they could be attached to personal or departmental consequences.

 You may not know when your inspections are going to come, but that doesn’t mean you can’t prepare in advance.